 Hannah T. 4 years old

-This program allows you the flexibility of signing up for 5, 10, 15 and 30 sessions.
+This program allows you the flexibility of signing up for 4, 8, 12 and 24 sessions.
 Each class is taken independently of each other.
-Art classes run for 1 hour and 15 minutes each time.
-Open to 2 to 5 years old and to anyone interested to engage in sensory play.
+Art classes run for 1 hour each time.
+Open for 2 to 6 years old and to any age interested to engage in sensory play.

 During the early years, brain growth is rapid.
 At least 90 percent develops by the age of five.
 In this period of development, the most effective way for young children to absorb and process information is through “Sensory Play”.
 Sensory play allows them to actively take in information and create an understanding of their world through their senses and thus, strengthening their brain connections.
 Healthy brain development is highly attributed to appropriate sensory input and stable, responsive relationships.
 When young children are discovering a material or medium, they learn more about it when they observe it, touch it, explore its properties, and experiment with it.
 Once the children are better able to handle and manipulate the material, then they start to create with it.